Anyone in England can register with a GP surgery to access NHS services. It's free to register.

-- you have had problems with your current practice
+- you've had problems with your current GP surgery

 - you were removed from the patient list

-You should tell the GP surgery if you change address or move out of the area.
+You should tell your GP surgery if you change your address.

-Registering with a GP under the Mental Capacity Act
+Registering someone you care for under the Mental Capacity Act

-If a person is unable to register with a GP because they cannot make decisions about their care, registration can be done by:
+If someone over 16 is unable to register with a GP because they cannot make decisions about their care, registration can be done by: